CLg003/wk05_pda_static_dynamice_testing_task_260322/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2): # 1.
 Def has been misspelled as "dif", 2. class of which card1 and card2 are objects needs to be imported, 3. missing comma between "card1" and "card2"
-  if card1.value > card2.value:
+  if card1.value > card2.value: # Body of the function should be indented
     return card # "card" has not been defined, should be "card1"
   else:
     return card2

-def cards_total(self, cards):
-  total # "total" needs to be assigned to 0 for card in cards:
+def cards_total(self, cards): # Entire method needs to be indented total # "total" needs to be assigned to 0 for card in cards:
-    total += card.value # The class of which object "card" is an instance needs to be imported return "You have a total of" + total # Cannot concatenate strings and integers - string formatting needed or "total" needs to be converted to a string plus a space added after "of"
+    total += card.value # The class of which object "card" is an instance needs to be imported return "You have a total of" + total # 1.
+Cannot concatenate strings and integers - string formatting needed or "total" needs to be converted to a string plus a space added after "of", 2.
+This line should be at the same level of indentation as the for loop statement.

 ```